Authentic Lessons for 21st Century Learning

 Engage

-Use slide 3 from the attached Lesson Slides to introduce the essential questions and slide 4 to introduce the objectives to students.
+Use slide 3 from the attached Lesson Slides to introduce the essential questions and slide 4 to introduce the learning objectives to students.

 Go to slide 5.
 If you have a copy of An Egg is Quiet by Dianna Aston, read it to students.
 If you do not have access to the book, show students the following "An Egg Is Quiet" read-aloud video on YouTube.
-Instruct students to use the I Notice/I Wonder strategy to write down observations, important details, and questions they think about as they hear the story.
+Instruct students to use the I Notice, I Wonder strategy to write down observations, important details, and questions they think about as they hear the story.

 Afterwards, allow students to look back through the book if they need to revisit it.
 In pairs, have students share what they've written and revisit the book (or copies of pages of the book) to either reinforce the observations they made or to revise them.
 Also use this time for students to discuss the questions they wrote and see if rereading the book answers the questions or if further investigation is needed.